 For that we will be eternally grateful!
 We grew up thanking the Lord and America every single day for the life we were eventually blessed with.
 My younger sister and I remember parts but not as clearly as my brother who is nine years older than I am.
 People tend to retain only the good memories.
 What I remember most of those days is the unconditional love of my family.
 My growing up proves the old adage that money is not everything.

 My dad had two college degrees but the only job he could initially find was that of a janitor.
 Having a family to feed he knew he must go to work immediately.
 No such thing as waiting for the perfect job and the perfect salary.
-Through my dad’s conservative fiscal management he saved enough money for a down payment on a house.
+Through my dad’s conservative fiscal management he saved enough money for a down payment on a house within.
 He knew that was the ultimate American dream.
 We grew up learning that you simply don’t buy anything unless you can pay for it!
 My dad spent the remainder of his life managing several credit unions while teaching us to manage money.

 My parents have gone to be with the Lord but I am still living the American dream.
 I often sense my dad looking down with great pride.
 He was always current on events both in the United States and worldwide.
 He loved to talk politics but of course none of us was interested.
 How I reflect on the wonderful conversations we could have had and the sage advice he would have provided.
 I believe my background and upbringing gives me a very unique perspective.